aslamshkh/ER_Performance_Analysis/README.md

 # KPIs

 Primary
-1. Number of Patients: Total number of visits to the ER everyday.
+ * Number of Patients: Total number of visits to the ER everyday.
-2. Average Wait Time: Find the average wait time to attend the patient.
+ * Average Wait Time: Find the average wait time to attend the patient.
-3. Patient Satisfaction Score: Find average satisfaction score to access the service quality.
+ * Patient Satisfaction Score: Find average satisfaction score to access the service quality.

 Secondry
-1. Patient admission status: how many were admitted vs not admitted.
+ * Patient admission status: how many were admitted vs not admitted.
-2. Patient age distribution: Goupe patients age for the age wise analysis.
+ * Patient age distribution: Goupe patients age for the age wise analysis.
-3. Wait time analysis: Howmany paitents were attended with 30mints and beyond.
+ * Wait time analysis: Howmany paitents were attended with 30mints and beyond.
-4. Gender Analysis: Number of patients based on gender (Male/Female).
+ * Gender Analysis: Number of patients based on gender (Male/Female).
-5. Department Referrals: Which department referred maximum referrals.
+ * Department Referrals: Which department referred maximum referrals.

 # Raw Data

-1. The data was downloaded from
+ * The raw data [file](https://github.com/aslamshkh/Hospital-Emergency-Room-Analysis/commit/69c320f88452019305ad622f16239c6011a4665e) was downloaded from a GitHub [repositry](https://raw.githubusercontent.com/SatishDhawale/Hospital_Emergency_Room_Dashboard/refs/heads/main/Hospital%20Emergency%20Room%20Data.csv)
-2. The file has 11 columns and 9217 rows including the header.
+ * The file has 11 columns and 9217 rows including the header.

 # Observation

-1. Patients Date column had date and time together.
+ * Patients Date column had date and time together.
 As we do not have any use of time as per the KIP, will split and remove the time.
-2. Patient first name column just has name innitials along with a seperate column with the last name.
+ * Patient first name column just has name innitials along with a seperate column with the last name.
 Hence, will merge them for easy use.
-3. Patient gender column needs normalisation as it has inconsistant values like Male, Female, M, and F.
+ * Patient gender column needs normalisation as it has inconsistant values like Male, Female, M, and F.
-4. Patient age column must have another column with the age group as per the KPI requirement.
+ * Patient age column must have another column with the age group as per the KPI requirement.
-5. Patient admission flag columns has test values line True/Fales that needs to be convertend into admitted or not admitted.
+ * Patient admission flag columns has test values line True/Fales that needs to be convertend into admitted or not admitted.
-6. Patients wait time column must have another column indicating how many of them were attended within 30mints and beyond for the KPI analysis.
+ * Patients wait time column must have another column indicating how many of them were attended within 30mints and beyond for the KPI analysis.
-7. Patient wait time column as a duplicate column which must be removed.
+ * Patient wait time column as a duplicate column which must be removed.
-8. Department referral column has "None" values that neither be pupulated nor can be removed.
+ * Department referral column has "None" values that neither be pupulated nor can be removed.
 Hence, keeping them as is.
-9. Patient satisfaction score column has blank cells too which neither be populated nor deleted.
+ * Patient satisfaction score column has blank cells too which neither be populated nor deleted.
 Hence, keeping it as is.

 # Data Loading

-1. Importing the CSV file through Data Tab > Get Data> From File > From Text/CSV.
+ * Importing the CSV file through Data Tab > Get Data> From File > From Text/CSV.
-2. Check the details in Navigator Box and Transform Data to cleaning and preperation.
+ * Check the details in Navigator Box and Transform Data to cleaning and preperation.

 # Data Cleaning And Transformation